Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use list versus create, or when to prefer this tool over alternatives.
-The description lacks context on prerequisites or exclusions, leaving the agent without decision-making support.
+No guidance is provided on when to use this tool versus alternatives or when to use list vs create.
+There is no mention of prerequisites or context, leaving the agent without decision support.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.